MicrosoftDocs/biztalk-docs/biztalk/technical-guides/how-to-display-all-management-pack-rules.md

 ---
 description: "Learn more about: How to Display All Management Pack Rules"
-title: "How to Display All Management Pack Rules | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "How to Display All Management Pack Rules" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 7fdec550-6713-4f5f-8c04-d9218bf2df3c
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Display All Management Pack Rules
 Use the following procedure to display a list of rules for the management packs that you imported.
 The list of rules can be viewed in Office Excel.